kode4food/interpol/doc/Language_Reference.md

 "There are % stooges" % people.length
 ```

-If you have more than one parameter, you need to provide a tuple to the right side of the operator:
+If you have more than one parameter, you need to provide a list to the right side of the operator:

 ```python
 "There are % stooges, and % is the best" % (people.length, people.best)